 Waco Car Accident Lawyer

 The Texas Department of Transportation reports that in 2021, one person was killed every hour and 57 minutes, and one person was injured every two minutes and 12 seconds in car crashes in Texas.
 When you are in a car accident, your life can change in an instant.
-A car accident can impact your ability to work for a period of time, or even permanently.
+A car accident can impact your ability to work for some time, or even permanently.
 A car accident can cause you mental anguish because of the limitations to your lifestyle caused by injuries suffered in the accident.

-Thousands of Texans are on the road everyday going about their business.
+Thousands of Texans are on the road every day going about their business.
 Your life as you know it can come to an abrupt standstill if you are injured in a car accident.
-If your accident was the result of another person or entity’s negligence, you may be entitled to financial compensation for the damages you suffer.
+If your auto accident was the result of another person or entity’s negligence, you may be entitled to financial compensation for the damages you suffer.
 An experienced Waco car accident lawyer can help you understand your rights and get the compensation you deserve.
 Craft Law Firm can help you.

 Why Choose Craft Law Firm

-- Craft Law Firm has a track record of success getting full and fair compensation for our clients.
+- Craft Law Firm has a track record of success in getting full and fair compensation for our clients.